harenber/ptc-go/README.md

 itself, although in close collaboration.
 Please do not bother Martin, LA5NTA, with questions concerning this driver.
 Instead, look [further down](https://github.com/harenber/ptc-go/blob/master/README.md#seeking-help).

-Author: Torsten Harenberg, DL1THM (initial) with large contributions and bug fixes from @blockmurder
+Author: Torsten Harenberg, DL1THM (initial) with large contributions and bug fixes from @blockmurder.
+The code in the "develop" branch has been written by @blockmurder.

 ## How to use it